 - The Building Code Forum – This is a discussion group for AHJs and others interested in codes, and Allegion has a forum specific to doors and hardware.
 You can search the questions and answers posted by others, or join the group to post your own questions.

-If you know of other code resources that should be added to this list, please let me know!
+If you know of other code resources that should be added to this list, send them along!

 1. Which of the following statements describe the Allegion Code Reference Guide?